 Who’d think Apple would take their Notes app that seriously?
 Its brand-new relaunch has been a revelation to many Apple-based users.
 With various freshly-added features like text formatting and document scanning, it is now a great option for those who switched from paper notes to digital ones.
 And yes, it’s a way more pleasant alternative to OneNote.

 Unfortunately, it works only on macOS and iOS gadgets.
 Plus, its functionality is quite limited.
 However, it’s 100% free to use — you don’t need to pay for extra add-ons.
 What advantages/disadvantages does it have?
-Let’s see!
+Let’s see what you can do in your notes:

 - Perfect for mobile usage;